-Welcome to the wonderful world of ice wine, one of the sweetest mistakes nature has ever made.
+Welcome to the wonderful world of ice wine, one of the sweetest mistakes nature ever made.

-It’s hard to know how anyone would ever purposefully make ice wine.
-It might not look like it, but true ice wine is one of the hardest, most misery-stricken wines to produce.
-Just imagine yourself outside in sub-zero temperatures, in the dark, in the middle of a mid-west winter (or on a steep hill in Germany), trying to harvest grapes.
+It’s hard to know how anyone would ever purposefully make this wine.
+True ice wine is one of the hardest, most misery-stricken wines to produce.
+Just imagine yourself outside in sub-zero temperatures, in the dark, on a slippery hill, in the middle of a frozen winter, trying to harvest grapes.

 Ice Wine, You’re So Fine

 It’s one of those wines some of us pretend to hate.
 After all, it has almost double the sweetness of Coca-Cola.
 Still, it’s hard to despise the wonderful gift that grapes and a cold climate creates.